 EMES has existed since 1996, when an international group of scholars formed a research network that had been financed by the European Union.
 Having reached an unusual level of mutual understanding, trust and a common perspective of working together, a community of researchers sprang off from this working experience.

-Formally established as a non-profit association (ASBL under Belgian law) in 2002 and named after its first research programme, on “the emergence of social enterprises in Europe” (1996-2000), EMES was originally composed of European university research centres and individual researchers.
-After many years of collaborative research and projects jointly conducted with researchers from other regions, EMES has decided in 2013 to open its membership to researchers from around the world.
+EMES takes its name from the French title of its first research project, “L’EMergence de l’Entreprise Sociale en Europe” (The emergence of social enterprises in Europe) completed between 1996 and 2000.
+Formally established as a non-profit association (ASBL under Belgian law) in 2002 EMES was originally composed of European university research centers and individual researchers.
+After many years of collaborative research and projects jointly conducted with researchers from other regions, EMES decided in 2013 to open its membership to researchers from around the world.

 The current Board of Directors of EMES is composed of 13 members who were elected in October 2015 as a result of the first open member election of the network.
 This election marked the completion of the implementation of the 2013-2015 strategic planning process.